Distributed Inference for Tail Risk: Distributed Tail Empirical Process

-Under the second order condition \eqref{Def: Second Order Condition} and $\sqrt{l}A\suit{N/l} =O(1)$ as $N\to\infty$, \cite{drees2006approximations} shows that, under proper Skorokhod construction, there exists a sequence of Brownian motions $\set{W_N^*, N\ge 1}$, such that, for any $v>0$,
+Under the second order condition \eqref{Def:SOC:Uni} and $\sqrt{l}A\suit{N/l} =O(1)$ as $N\to\infty$, \cite{drees2006approximations} shows that, under proper Skorokhod construction, there exists a sequence of Brownian motions $\set{W_N^*}_{N\ge 1}$, such that, for any $v>0$,

-where $z(x)$ and $\mathbb{D}$ are defined in Theorem \ref{Theorem: EP single machine} below.
+where $z(x)$ and $\mathbb{D}$ are defined in Theorem \ref{Theorem: EP Divide and Conquer} below.

 The result \eqref{Eq: Oracle TEP} is based on the oracle sample.
 We intend to provide an analogous result for the tail empirical processes based on the distributed subsamples in a joint manner.
-The tail empirical process based on the observations in machine $j$ is defined as
+Assume that the $N$ observations are distributedly stored in $m$ machines with $n$ observations in each machine and then $N = nm$.
+We will extend our analysis to the case of heterogeneous subsample size in Section \ref{sec:heter}.
+The tail empirical process based on the observations $\set{X_1^{(j)},\dots, X_n^{(j)} }$ in machine $j$ is defined as